O'Bayes 2019: Objective Bayes Methodology Conference

 The deadline for applying is the 15th of March (which is also the deadline to submit the abstract for the poster) and it has to be done at the registration phase via the dedicated page.
 Those who have submitted an abstract before this information on scholarships was made available (Feb.
 11) and applying for travel support should contact the organisers.

-A worthwhile connection is that O'Bayes 2019 is immediately after the BNP 2019 conference in Oxford, taking place on 24-28 June 2019, close enough, in both travel time (45mn by direct train) and distance (70 miles), to benefit members of both Objective Bayes and Bayesian non-parametric communities, who should consider joint attendance.
+A noteworthy connection is that the conference O'Bayes 2019 is immediately after the Bayesian non-parametric BNP 2019 conference, taking place in Oxford on 24-28 June 2019, and being close enough, in both travel time (45mn by direct train) and distance (70 miles), not to mention topics, to benefit members of both Objective Bayes and Bayesian non-parametric communities, who should consider joint attendance.